tchbnl/MSP.bs/README.md

-MSP.bs is a mail server log parser written in Bash.
+MSP.sh is a mail server log parser written in Bash.
 It's modeled after cPanel's excellent MSP.

 Right now there's ready-ish support for Postfix and a WIP version for Exim that I'm too ashamed to share.
 It currently implements the two "main" features most people tend to use MSP for, checking sender stats and RBLs.
+I might expand it further.
 Here's what it looks like:

 ```
-[root@cwp ~]# MSP.bs --auth
+[root@cwp ~]# MSP.sh --auth
 Getting cool Postfix facts...

 📨 Queue Size: 7